openstack-archive/craton/doc/source/dev/install.rst

     # git clone https://github.com/openstack/craton.git

-.. note:: Make sure to use Python3, as this is only a Python3 project.
+.. note:: This is a Python3 project only, the minimum support version is Python 3.5.

 * Install the prerequisite packages::